AppAnalysis-BGSU/DynamicAnalysis/FAQ.md

 [Strace Hello World](http://timetobleed.com/hello-world/)

 ### Q3.
-Does strace record all the system calls associated with that process (that specific anadroid application)?
+Does strace record system calls associated with ONLY that specific android application (which is attached to strace)?

 In my understanding, **YES** .